JohnReedLOL/scala-trace-debug/README.md

 ### Should I use this tool?

-1. Am I using an IDE or text editor with stack trace parsing?
+1. Do I use an IDE or text editor with stack trace parsing?

-2. Do I find myself searching the file system (Ctr-F) for log/print statements or setting breakpoints there?
+2. Do I look around for where I put my print statements?
 &nbsp;

-If you answered yes to either of these questions, then you should use this tool.
+If so, then this tool is for you.

 ____________________________________________________________________________________________________________________